-Policy Framework Document: a balanced budget with concerns for the future
+Framework memorandum: a balanced budget with concerns for the future

-There is a balanced budget for the coming year.
-Due to the uncertainty about increasing deficits and shrinking government grants, the board can only invest to a limited extent in things that make the municipality special: the villages, facilities and quality of life.
-The city council will discuss the framework memorandum on July 3.
+For the coming year there is a balanced budget.
+Because of the uncertainty about increasing deficits and shrinking government benefits, the college can invest limited in things that make the municipality special; the villages, facilities and livability.
+On July 3, the City Council will discuss the Framework Memorandum.

 Less money, more tasks

-Due to extra money negotiated during the spring budget review by the national government, the deficits in youth care can be absorbed for the time being in 2026 and 2027.
-However, at the same time, major necessary investments in municipal property such as village halls, schools and sports facilities must wait, because structural funding from the national government is not forthcoming.
-The energy transition also requires a considerable investment.
-This framework memorandum therefore only contains the most essential topics that the board believes cannot wait.
-The other investments will be presented to the council, but are on a reserve list.
-It is possible that these can still be carried out if there is financial room in the future.
+Additional money negotiated in the State's spring budget allows the shortfalls in youth care in 2026 and 2027 to be absorbed for now.
+But at the same time, large necessary investments in municipal real estate such as village halls, schools and sports facilities must wait, because structural funding from the State is not forthcoming.
+Energy transition also requires significant investment.
+This framework memorandum therefore contains only the most urgently needed items that the college believes absolutely cannot wait.
+The other investments are presented to the council, but are on a reserve list.
+Possibly they can still be carried out in the event of future financial space.

 Visualizing choices for the future

-The municipal council will hold an exploratory discussion about the framework memorandum on July 3.
-On November 6, the municipal council will make a final decision on which plans will proceed and which will not.
-The limited financial resources remain the biggest challenge.
+On July 3, the City Council will have an opinionated discussion on the framework memorandum.
+On November 6, the City Council will make a final decision on which plans will go forward and which will not.
+Limited financial space remains the biggest challenge.